Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, we aim to find optimal geometrical configurations in such localization task.
-Fisher information matrix (FIM) is well-known to represent the amount of information contained in noisy measurements.
-Therefore, maximizing the determinant of the FIM, i.e., D-optimality criterion \cite{zhao2013optimal,9057741,9684356}, is employed as the optimality metric.
-Based on the the joint PDF, the FIM can be derived by
+In this paper, we aim to find optimal geometrical configurations in such localization task based on the D-optimality criterion.
+Based on the the joint PDF, the Fisher information matrix (FIM) can be derived by

-Meanwhile, as shown in Fig.~\ref{systemmodel}, a practical condition is considered where UAVs are only able to hover or fly on the limited area while measuring.
-Due to the safety factor (not detected by the enemy) or geographical limitations, the minimum flying height and the minimum distance to the target must be guaranteed.
+As shown in Fig.~\ref{systemmodel}, a practical scenario is considered where UAVs are only able to hover or fly on the limited area while measuring.
+Due to the safety factor (not detected by the enemy) or geographical limitations, the minimum flying height and the minimum horizontal distance to the target must be guaranteed.
 Corresponding mathematical expressions are given by

-Moreover, assume all UAVs have a max flying speed, denoted as $c_{\mathrm{max}}$.
-The time interval of two effective measurements is denoted as $t_{0}$.
-This results in the following constraint.
+It is assumed that all UAVs have a max flying speed, denoted as $c_{\mathrm{max}}$.
+This results in a max distance constraint between the UAV positions at two adjacent effective measurements.
+Let $t_{0}$ denote the time interval of two effective measurements.
+Mathematically, for the $i$-th UAV, the following condition must be satisfied.